mhenrixon/seed_dump/README.md

 `import`: If `true`, output will be in the format needed by the [activerecord-import](https://github.com/zdennis/activerecord-import) gem, rather than the default format.
 Default: `false`.

 `limit`: Dump no more than this amount of data.
 Default: no limit.
 Rake task only.
-In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDump.dump(User.limit(5))`).
+In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDumpling.dump(User.limit(5))`).

 `conditions`: Dump only specific records.
-In the console just pass in an ActiveRecord::Relation with the appropriate conditions (e.g. `SeedDump.dump(User.where(state: :active))`).
+In the console just pass in an ActiveRecord::Relation with the appropriate conditions (e.g. `SeedDumpling.dump(User.where(state: :active))`).

 `model[s]`: Restrict the dump to the specified comma-separated list of models.
 Default: all models.
 If you are using a Rails engine you can dump a specific model by passing "EngineName::ModelName".
 Rake task only.
 Example: `rake db:seed:dump MODELS="User, Position, Function"`